schemacrawler/SchemaCrawler/schemacrawler-docs/explore-adventureworks/explore-adventureworks.md

   `schemacrawler --server sqlserver --host adventureworks --database AdventureWorks --schemas AdventureWorks\.[A-Z].* --user SA --password Schem#Crawl3r --info-level maximum --command serialize --grep-tables ".*\.Employee" --children 1 --output-format json --output-file share/employee-table.json`

+## Using ChatGPT

+- Use ChatGPT to generate queries
+  `schemacrawler --server sqlserver --host adventureworks --database AdventureWorks --schemas "AdventureWorks\.HumanResources.*" --user SA --password Schem#Crawl3r --info-level maximum --command chatgpt --use-metadata --api-key <your-api-key>`
+  Ask the following questions
+  - Write a nicely formatted SQL query to find the employee logins and departments, using fully qualified table names.
+  - Write a nicely formatted SQL query to find the number of employees in each shift for each department, using fully qualified table names.
+  - What are the tables in this database?
+  - What is the purpose of this database?

 ## Tear Down